Reel-to-reel audio tape recording: Tape drive

+Internals of an Ampex deck from 1965.
+The tape drive uses a single electric motor coupled to the capstan and reels by rubber belts.

 Two basic systems were developed to drive the tape across the recording head: spool drive and capstan-drive.

 Most tape recorders move the tape by pinching and pulling it between a motorized capstan, a rotating metal shaft or spindle, and a larger rubber idler roller, called a pinch wheel or pinch roller.
-This ensures tape speed remained constant as it moved across the recording head regardless of the amount of tape on either reel.
+This ensures tape speed remains constant as it moves across the recording head regardless of the amount of tape on either reel.
 Simultaneously, a motor turned the takeup reel to collect and spool the tape as it left the recording head.

 A very slight amount of drag is held on the feed reel, to keep tension on the tape, keeping it straight and preventing it from becoming tangled in the machine.
 A mechanical clutch, brake, or another motor was used to provide the drag.
 On most machines, a motor is used to rewind the tape back onto the feed reel after playback.

 More elaborate systems, especially those for professional use, are equipped with multiple motors, such as a three-motor system that uses a separate motor for each reel, and a third motor solely to drive the capstan.
 Such systems may have a motor shaft directly attached to the capstan, to minimize mechanical variations of tape speed caused by indirect linkages; such systems are called direct drive.

 Very early or inexpensive tape recorders moved the tape simply by rotating the tape take-up reel.
 This simplified design requires only one motor.
 This arrangement results in variable tape speed.
-As tape accumulates on the motorized takeup reel, the spool of tape gradually increased in diameter, resulting in it pulling the tape across the recording head increasingly faster.
+As tape accumulates on the motorized takeup reel, the spool of tape gradually increases in diameter, resulting in it pulling the tape across the recording head increasingly faster.
 In certain circumstances, it could result in playback at speeds different from the recording speed, resulting in distorted sound, particularly if the tape was played back on a normal, fixed-speed tape recorder.

 Tape speeds

 In general, the faster the speed, the better the reproduction quality.
-Higher tape speeds spread the signal longitudinally over more tape area, reducing the effects of dropouts that can be audible from the medium, and noticeably improve high-frequency response.
-Slower tape speeds conserve tape and are useful in applications where sound quality is not critical.
+Higher tape speeds spread the signal longitudinally over more tape area, reducing the effects of dropouts that can be audible from the medium, and noticeably improving high-frequency response.
+Slower tape speeds conserve tape and are useful in applications where increased recording time is more important than sound quality.